wiseStann/CCollections/README.md

 # CCollections
-> Data structures which can be useful in your work
+> Data structures which can be useful in your work with C programming language

 ![](https://www.edjio.com/images/course-logo/c-and-data-structures.png)